amirilovic-adidas/k8s-workshop/README.md

 And apply the manifest with `kubectl apply -f deploy/deployment.yml`.

 ## 8. Horizontal Pod Autoscaling

-You can first check the Grafana dashboard to see a few different metrics in action, `minikube addons open heapster`.

 For the HPA to work, we need a HorizontalPodAutoscaler resource.
 You can create this to `deploy/hpa.yml`.